Vasil Bozhkov: Abuses of the legal system

-Links to the mafia
+Links to organized crime

-Bozhkov is suspected of having close ties to the SIC group.
+Bozhkov is suspected of having close ties to the SIC group, a Bulgarian organized crime group.
 He is considered a co-owner of the Bull Ins insurance company, although the nominal owners are offshore companies and the connection is unprovable.
 Bull Ins took over the SIC's "insurance" structures after they did not receive a license in 1998.

 Bozhkov's name is mentioned in the WikiLeaks correspondence leaked to the US Embassy in Bulgaria.
-Together with Todor Batkov, Grisha Ganchev and the brothers Krassimir and Nikolay Marinovi, Bozhkov was given as an example "of some of the most famous connections" of Bulgarian business with organized crime.
+Together with Todor Batkov, Grisha Ganchev and the brothers Krasimir and Nikolay Marinov, leaders of the SIC crime group, Bozhkov was given as an example "of some of the most famous connections" of Bulgarian business with organized crime.

 Again, according to information leaked through WikiLeaks, in 2009 the acting US ambassador to Bulgaria John Ordwick in a diplomatic letter identified Bozhkov as "the most infamous gangster" and found that Bozhkov was still active "in money laundering, in privatization fraud, threats, extortion, racketeering and the illegal trade in antiques."

+Suspected criminal activity

+20 charges were filed against Bozhkov, in three cases, including extortion and attempted bribery.
+Bozhkov had been living in self imposed exile in Dubai since January 2020, until he returned to Bulgaria in August 2023, whereupon he was detained.

+In March, 2022 Tsvetomir Naydenov and Boyan Naydenov, former business partners of Bozhkov, mentioned in an interview that he had confessed to them that he had ordered the murder of Bulgarian businessman Manol Velev, who was shot in 2006 and remained in a coma until his death on March 25, 2022.

+Boyko Borissov

+Bozhkov asked in 2023 to be allowed to return to Bulgaria as a protected witness against ex-prime minister Boyko Borissov, who he says received money from Bozhkov.

+Sanctions

+On 10 February 2023 the United Kingdom HM Treasury imposed sanctions, considering Bozhkov an involved person under the Global Anti-Corruption Sanctions Regulations, involved in serious corruption.

 Politics

 On 8 June 2020, Bozhkov announced from his rented apartment in Dubai that he had plans to enter politics after returning to Bulgaria.
 He commented: “We need a new political project.
 Power must be seized from Borisov."
 He also created a Facebook poll asking his followers whether they would follow him in a political project.

 This led to the creation of a new party called Bulgarian Summer, registered on 4 January 2021.
 It calls for the implementation of a Direct democracy.
 Its slogan is “Justice for all”.
 The party received 94,515 votes (2.91%, near the 4% threshold) in the April 2021 Bulgarian parliamentary election, which were inconclusive and led to a do-over in July, during which his party received about 1.80%.

+While under house arrest, on 21 February 2024, Vasil Bozhkov announced the formation of a new political party which was to be called "CENTER".
+He was chosen as the list-leader for the coalition "Center" for the 2024 European Parliament Elections.